GaryHDA/probability/README.md

 ### Intended use

 Applying different probability distributions and methods to survey data.
 Completed analysis projects are displayed on the hammerdirt! app and the appropriate client app.
-Anlysis is focussed on the probaility distribtuion of objects found at the regional level:
+Analysis is focussed on the probability distribtuion of objects found at the regional level:

 1. Indentifying appropriate distributions for data
 2. Defining the PDF for each regional level and all data